 Children of Salus Sanguinis

 At the Cliniques universitaires Saint-Luc in Woluwé, we help children and young people with leukemia, blood cancer or malignant tumors to get through the disease without giving up what makes them tick.

 Despite the illness, the child must remain a child.

 Living as before

-Living as before is a movement led by former patients.
+Live Like You Used to is a movement led by former patients.
 They are volunteers who strive to provide moral and practical support to breast cancer patients.
 These volunteers visit the clinic, leave documentation about the disease as well as contact information for future contacts and advice.
 In addition, conferences and meetings are organized throughout the country.
-For more information call 02/736.99.99 or visit their website.Visit the website
+For information call 02-736.99.99 or visit their website.Visit the website

 You can discover their activities via the website or the Facebook page.

 Mymu is a Belgian (Wallonia-Brussels) association of multiple myeloma patients.

 It supports all activities likely to contribute to the well-being of patients with this disease, organizes information sessions on the disease, and brings together and defends the interests of patients who so desire.
 It also establishes contacts and relays with university hospitals and others in Wallonia and Brussels as well as with other national or international groups dealing with multiple myeloma.
 For more information, visit their website.